 - Check the doneness of your Wagyu by using the magic of the touch test.
 You can also check the doneness with a meat thermometer.
 A well-cooked Wagyu is either a medium-rare or 130°F.

-Letting the Wagyu to rest before eating it allows its fibers to relax, widen, and reabsorb those delicious juices.
+Letting the Wagyu rest before eating it allows its fibers to relax, widen, and reabsorb those delicious juices.

 Cooking Wagyu Beef – My Opinion

 That is how simple it is to cook Wagyu.
 No complicated procedures with dozens of ingredients and hours of preparation.
 You do not have to go to the fanciest, most expensive restaurant to enjoy well-cooked Wagyu beef.
-You just need a bit of time, thoughtfulness, attention to detail to prepare your Wagyu beef.
+You just need a bit of time, thoughtfulness, and attention to detail to prepare your Wagyu beef.